bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

  **Collect your application metrics:** Compare the current resource utilization and compare it with the quota.
 Specify your project's current resource quotas and usage.

   - Current quota in the project set
-  - Total CPU, memory or storage currently used and any other resources relevant to your application's requirements.
+  - Total CPU, memory or storage currently used and any other resources relevant to your application's requirements
   - Present the resource monitors within your namespace in order to understand  the level of resource consumption in your application and how efficiently it utilizes resources
   - Sysdig offers a pre-built dashboard template designed to visualize and analyze metrics in your OpenShift project.
 To simplify the process of requesting a quota increase, consider utilizing the Sysdig dashboard template.
 Instructions can be found in [here](../app-monitoring/sysdig-monitor-create-monitoring-dashboards.md)

 Regardless of the tool you use, you should collect data for at least a week or however long it takes to see a pattern.
 Consider each component in the namespace, whether it's a part of the application or DevOps tools.